MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/IFX.md

 1. In the **PRODUCT ID** field, enter the product ids that you would like to add, separated by a comma.
 For example: *12abc*,*1234bcd*,*1355sjk*
 1. Select **Add**.
 It may take a few minutes for permissions to validate before you see product details appear in the **Xbox title ids** and **Xbox product ids** tables.
 This action will generate usage data that may be charged by PlayFab Insights.
 See below for pricing details.
 1. To add more products, repeat steps 7 & 8.
 1. To delete products, select the **Remove** option next to the product ID that you would like to delete from IFX.
-When a product is deleted, past product data remains in IFX while future product data will no longer populate to IFX.
+When a product is deleted, past product data is removed.

 Certain individuals during the onboarding experience might be impacted with product permission authentication issues with Partner Center.
 Please email the team at [pfgaminginsights@microsoft.com] if you are impacted by this issue.